MalifaciousGames/Mali-s-Macros/a-macro/README.md

 ```

 ### Condition/disabled attribute ###
+Accepts : `'Twinescript expression' / function() / any`

 The `condition` and `disabled` attributes are evaluated attributes which decide if a link is shown or enabled.
-If they value is a quoted expression, it is evaluated after each click, if the resulting value is truthy, the element is either removed or disabled.
+Whenever a link is clicked, every link with the `condition/disabled` attribute check there own conditions and show/hide or enable/disable themselves.

+The condition can be anything, strings are treated as Twinescript expressions, functions are called for their return values, other data types are just tested for truthiness.

 ```html
 <<set $hasItem = true>>